git-onepixel/vue-html-slider/README.md

 ![avatar](https://static.duqianduan.com/slider/qrcode.png)

 ## Advanced
 Slider defines many properties for customizing what you want.
-You can set an `options` property to slider as follow.
+You can set the `options` property to slider as follow.

 ```
 <vue-html-slider :options="options"></vue-html-slider>